rapidsai/deployment/source/cloud/aws/eks.md

 ```

-## Install RAPIDS
+## Install the libraries

-Now that you have a GPU enabled Kubernetes cluster on EKS you can install RAPIDS with [any of the supported methods](../../platforms/kubernetes).
+Now that you have a GPU-enabled Kubernetes cluster on EKS, you can install the libraries with [any of the supported methods](../../platforms/kubernetes).

 ## Clean up